 The Snap-on Incorporated Retirement Plan (the "Pension Plan") is a defined benefit retirement plan that covers substantially all U.S. salaried employees, with minimum service requirements.
 The Pension Plan is a "qualified" retirement plan under the Internal Revenue Code (the "Code") and is therefore subject to the Code's limits on eligible compensation and benefits payable.
-Benefits are determined using either final average earnings and years of credited service or an account-based formula.
+Benefits are determined using either final average earnings and years of credited service or an account-based formula for all salaried employees hired since 2001.
 We do not make any specific contributions for the NEOs.
-All salaried employees hired since 2001 participate under the account-based formula in the Pension Plan.
 The table below shows the number of years of credited service, the present value of accumulated benefits and the payments made during the last fiscal year under the Pension Plan and Snap-on Incorporated Supplemental Retirement Plan for Officers (the "Supplemental Plan").
 See below for a discussion of the Supplemental Plan.
 The assumptions used to determine the present value of the accumulated benefit are discussed in Note 11 to our Consolidated Financial Statements.